What Changed in This Update (July 2026)

 For example

 Do not say: “We didn’t realize the logos looked so similar, we’ll change the name.”
 Even apologizing for a “mistake” might be recorded by Apple/Google and later cited as evidence that you acknowledged a violation.
 We’ve litigated against Apple, and we know it routinely defends good faith and fair dealing claims by arguing that “honest mistakes” are not actionable.
-It is wise to carefully think out your responses or even have a lawyer craft your responses to avoid implicating language.
+It is wise to carefully think through your responses or even have a lawyer craft your responses to avoid implicating language.

 Don’t Rush to Rebrand